codeplaysoftware/LPGPU2-CodeXL/README.md

 ## About this repository

-> This repository will, soon, be the home for the open source release of the work done by the LPGPU<sup>2</sup> consortium on top of CodeXL.
+This repository is the home for the open source release of the work done by the [LPGPU<sup>2</sup> consortium](http://lpgpu.org/wp/) on top of CodeXL.

 > [CodeXL Repository](https://github.com/GPUOpen-Tools/CodeXL)

+> **Note**: User Manual will be posted soon

+## Build Instructions

+For instructions on how to build LPGPU<sup>2</sup> from source see [BUILD.md](BUILD.md).

+## Demo

 The following video demonstrates some of the features added to CodeXL in order to enable profiling of low-power GPU applications running on an Android device.

 [![LPGPU2 CodeXL workflow and Feedback Engine demo](https://i.ytimg.com/vi/zB9WeHpiUhY/hqdefault.jpg?sqp=-oaymwEZCPYBEIoBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLACtRxPqsZLiK9iiH3tYeEX6Wvupw)](https://www.youtube.com/watch?v=zB9WeHpiUhY)

+## Features and Extensions
+* Ability to profile, in great detail, Android applications leveraging the **Data Collection (DC) API** capabilities.
+    * Does not require root access to Android devices
+    * Uses ADB transparently to control the execution of the Remote Agent.
+    * Built-in Feedback Engine capable of giving advice on how to improve your code.
+        * Feedback scripts are written in Lua and can be modified at any time by the user while CodeXL is running.
+    * Several visualisation widgets to inspect the collected data and find hotspots and points of improvement.
+    * Detailed call information of several graphics APIs: **OpenGL ES, OpenCL, Vulkan** on Android.
+* Experimental support for **Agnostic OpenCL profiling**.
+    * Removes the restriction of only being able to profile OpenCL in AMD specific devices.
+* Experimental support for profiling **desktop SYCL applications** using **ComputeCpp**.
+    * Display ComputeCpp runtime information on top of OpenCL traces.
+    * Works with ComputeCpp Community Edition.
+* Display **Code Coverage** results generated with `llvm-cov` with ability to refresh the interface when new results are available.

 ## More information